These roasted green beans with garlic and olive oil are delicious and easy to make. Just 15 minutes in a 425°F oven, and this side dish is ready!

 Variations

-- As mentioned above, I often use melted butter instead of olive oil.
+- I often use melted butter instead of olive oil.
 It's delicious!

-- Immediately after pulling them out of the oven, sprinkle the beans with grated parmesan cheese.
-The cheese is lovely on the beans and dramatically enhances their flavor.
+- Immediately after pulling them out of the oven, sprinkle the beans with grated Parmesan cheese.

 Bake them in the oven until tender and browned in spots, about 15 minutes at 425°F.

-- As with most vegetable recipes, I urge you to avoid overcooking the beans.
-You want them to be al dente - just like pasta.
+- As with most vegetable recipes, you should avoid overcooking the beans.
+You want them to be al dente, just like pasta.
 When done, they should still have a "bite" and a bit of crunch - you don't want them soft and mushy.

-- I prefer garlic powder to fresh minced garlic in this recipe.
-I tried both, and the garlic powder is easier to evenly distribute.
-However, if you prefer fresh minced garlic, that's fine, too.
+- I prefer garlic powder to fresh minced garlic because garlic powder is easier to evenly distribute.
+However, if you prefer fresh minced garlic, that's fine.

 Recipe FAQs

 Yes.
 Like all veggies, you should wash them before cooking.
-For this recipe, make sure to dry them thoroughly.
+Make sure to dry them thoroughly.
 You want them to roast in the oven, not steam.

 Serving Suggestions